JeremyBenson11/text-game-parser/README.md

 			// Parser needs a command to work with
 			// set angledCommand with Parser.setAngledCommand(true) if commands are '<get lamp>' as apposed to 'get lamp'

-			// let command = "turn the knob on the machine";
-			// let command = "turn the red knob on the blue machine";
-			// let command = "yell to the woman about the job";
 			let command = "";

 			Parser = new Parser();